-The Madison, Indianapolis & Lafayette Railroad (MI&L is the state’s first railroad, dating to 1836, when state legislators included it as part of the Internal Improvement Act.1
+The Madison, Indianapolis & Lafayette Railroad (MI&L) was first conceived in 1836 when state legislators included it as part of the Internal Improvement Act.
+1

-In the 1975 Final System Plan for Conrail, which was to take over Penn Central and other bankrupt railroads in 1976, the section of the MI&L between Madison and North Vernon was not included.
-Aided by the state legislators, who passed a law that authorized cities to operate short line railroads that were less than 50 miles in length,5 the city of Madison acquired the line from North Vernon in 1981 south to save the railroad from abandonment.1 It had originally offered Conrail $500,000, but that offer was declined.5 The city went to court and filed a condemnation suit under the Right of Eminent Domain and the court ruled in favor of the city and the line was sold for just $307,000.
-Since the purchase, over $6 million has been reinvested on track and bridge improvements.
+In the 1975 Final System Plan for Conrail, which was to take over PC and other bankrupt railroads in 1976, the section of the PCC&StL between Madison and North Vernon was marked as dismantled despite it serving the Clifty Creek Power Plant.
+Aided by the state legislators, who passed a law that authorized cities to operate short line railroads that were less than 50 miles in length, 5 the city of Madison acquired the line in 1981 to save the railroad from abandonment.
+1 The city had originally offered Conrail $500,000 which was declined.
+5 The city went to court and filed a condemnation suit under the Right of Eminent Domain, and the court ruled in favor of the city.
+The line was sold to Conrail for just $307,000.

-The incline segment, maintained to service the Clifty Creek Power Plant, was last used in 1992.7 It was refurbished in that year with financial assistance from the Indiana-Kentucky Electric Corporation and was used to haul equipment down to the power plant, but was put out of service shortly after.
-Elsewhere, a 16.8-mile segment from a power substation south of Columbus to North Vernon was dropped from the Final System Plan and abandoned in 1975.3
+The incline, maintained to service the Clifty Creek Power Plant, was last used for regular operations in 1992.
+7 It had just been refurbished with financial assistance from the Indiana-Kentucky Electric Corporation and was used to haul equipment down to the power plant when it was being expanded upon.